 These scientists found that the product contained exactly 0g of HMB (Read their letter to the journal here)

 It turned out that Maximuscle had trademarked the name HMB, which is how they got around the legalities of having to supply a well made, real product to their customers.

-Where this may be an isolated case, here are a few things you can do to figure out if the HMB product you are buying is low quality, or the brand selling it is using questionable marketing or dosing tactics.
+Here are a few things you can do to figure out if the HMB product you are buying is low quality, or the brand selling it is using questionable marketing or dosing tactics.